Controlling Your Visibility

 About Privacy on Instagram

-Only the private user and their approved followers will be able to see that photo on a Photo Map.
-Private users' images, even when geotagged, are hidden from the public.
+If you add a location to a private post, your approved followers will be able to see it on your Photo Map.
+Private posts, even when geotagged, are hidden from the public.
 If you send a geotagged photo with Instagram Direct, the people you've sent it to may be able to see your location.

-Private users can add hashtags to photos and videos, but only the private user and their approved followers or the people they send photos/videos to with Instagram Direct will be able to see that photo on the hashtag page.
-Private users' images, even when hashtagged, are hidden from the public.
+Someone who's set their profile to private can add hashtags to photos and videos, but only that person and their approved followers or the people they send photos/videos to with Instagram Direct will be able to see that photo on the hashtag page.
+Private photos/videos, even when hashtagged, aren't visible to the public.

 If someone with a private profile leaves a comment on a photo that a public Instagrammer uploaded, their comment will be visible and their username will be clickable below that photo.